-Parenting is regarded as one of the toughest jobs in the world.
-That is doubly true when divorce enters the picture.
+Parenting is one of the toughest jobs in the world.
+It is even harder when divorce enters the picture.
 What was difficult when a couple was together can begin to seem impossible once they separate.
-That is just one of the reasons why it is crucial for people with minor children to understand parental rights in Texas.
+That is why it is crucial for people with minor children to understand parental rights in Texas.

 When people begin to better recognize their rights as parents in Texas, they are more prepared to fight for those rights.
-In other words, if one parent is trying to deny the other parent's access to the child, there may be legal remedies for the situation.
+Moreover, if one parent is trying to deny the other parent's access to the child, there may be legal remedies available.

 Texas Family Code defines the rights and duties of every parent in the state.
 Included in these rights is the physical possession of the child.
-This means that parental rights in Texas include the ability to have the child reside in the parent's home without interference from the law.
-Of course, this right may be curtailed by a divorce decree or a parenting plan that stipulates other living arrangements for the child.
-In this type of situation, it could be a violation for one parent to have physical possession of the child outside of a pre-approved place and time, especially if the other parent is unaware of the child's whereabouts.
+This means that parental rights in Texas include the ability to have the child reside in the parent's home.
+Furthermore, without interference from the law.
+Of course, this freedom may be diverted by a divorce decree or a parenting plan that stipulates other living arrangements for the child.
+Also, it could be a violation for one parent to have physical possession of the child outside of a pre-approved place and time.
+This is especially true if the other parent is unaware of the child's whereabouts.

-Other parental rights in Texas include the right to participate in the child's moral and religious development and to make important decisions on the child's behalf.
+Furthermore, parental rights in Texas include the right to participate in the child's moral and religious development.
+Moreover, to make important decisions on the child's behalf.
 These decisions might relate to health care, dental procedures or psychiatric treatment.
 Other decisions might be about the child's education, such as which school he or she attends.
 Once again, all of these rights are held by both parents unless a court orders a modification of these rights in the best interests of the child.